Common Sense Media Review

 What's the Story?

-Ned (Finn O'Shea), a self-acknowledged misfit, really doesn't want to go to boarding school in HANDSOME DEVIL.
-He's almost hoping he'll be quickly expelled, but his dad and stepmom are resolute.
+In HANDSOME DEVIL, Ned (Fionn O'Shea) is a self-acknowledged misfit who really doesn't want to go to boarding school.
+He's hoping that he'll be quickly expelled, but his dad and stepmom are resolute.
 Woodhill College (an Irish high school) is just what he expected.
-The boys are all too "cool," obsessed with rugby, and intolerant of kids that don't immediately fit in.
+The boys are all too "cool," obsessed with rugby, and intolerant of kids who don't immediately fit in—particularly ones they presume are gay.
 Ned's only solace is that he's got a room of his own.
-Until, at the last possible moment, new student Conor (Nicholas Galitzine), rugby star extraordinaire, and the coolest of the cool, is forced to join him.
+Until, at the last possible moment, new student Conor (Nicholas Galitzine)—rugby star extraordinaire and the coolest of the cool—is forced to join him.
 Ned, introspective and quirky, is isolated and bullied.
 Conor, who's been expelled from his last school for fighting, just wants to be left alone.
-Both boys complain to the headmaster, to no avail.
-Enter Dan Sherry (Andrew Scott), English teacher with a strong purpose.
-Ned and Conor build a literal wall between their halves of the room, but with Mr. Sherry's involvement, the wall comes down.
-Then, as the specter of Ned's probable gayness and gayness in general loom large, relationships are strained.
-Prodded by Weasel (Ruairi O'Connor), a bully, and Pascal O'Keefe (Moe Dunford), the school's homophobic rugby coach, the situation is tense.
-And, as the rugby season winds down and the championship match approaches, events take a critical turn.
-Mistakes are made; characters behave badly; and emotional survival hangs in the balance.
+Both boys complain to the headmaster, to no avail, so they build a literal wall down the center of their room.
+Enter Dan Sherry (Andrew Scott), English teacher with a strong purpose, who helps them gradually pull that wall down and see that they have more in common than they realize.

 Is It Any Good?

-While the themes and storyline may be familiar, the performances, insights, and filmmaking skills are not; what might be routine becomes compelling, inspiring, and very moving.
+While the themes and storyline may be familiar, the performances, insights, and filmmaking skills are not.
+What might be routine becomes compelling, inspiring, and moving in Handsome Devil.
 The teen actors are uniformly stellar; O'Shea and Galitzine will make you smile and break your heart.
-Andrew Scott, as teacher Dan Sherry, gives depth to what might have been a conventional character.
+Scott, as teacher Dan Sherry, gives depth to what might have been a conventional character.
 Writer John Butler directs with a sure hand and an open heart.
-It's not a perfect movie: the villains are shallow and the outcome is ultimately predictable, but there are plenty of surprises and enough nuance to make Handsome Devil special.
-Excellent for teens, and highly recommended for family viewing.
+It's not a perfect movie: The villains are shallow and the outcome is ultimately predictable, but there are plenty of surprises and enough nuance to make Handsome Devil special.

 Talk to Your Kids About ...

-What is meant in this film when a character is advised "not to speak in a borrowed voice."?
+What is meant in this film when a character is advised "not to speak in a borrowed voice"?
+Why is it important to be who you are and not pretend to be something else or hide your identity?

-The two bullies are basically one-dimensional characters in this film.
+The two characters in the film who bully others the most—Mr. O'Keeffe and Weasel—are quite one-dimensional.
 Would it be more interesting if they were shown as flawed, more complex individuals?
-Why or why not?
-Was any change of heart either of them experienced well-motivated by the conclusion?
+Why, or why not?
+Was any change of heart that either of them experienced well-motivated by the conclusion?

 Movie Details